ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Recommended Reading: *Managing Humans* by Michael Lopp

- e golden rule of management: do what it takes to get the best out of your team.
+The golden rule of management: do what it takes to get the best out of your team.
 In technical leadership as in any other leadership role, the best measure of your performance as a manager is the performance of the team itself. at means you should be thinking about and spending time doing everything necessary to help individual team members do their best work, both independently and collectively.

 Helping your team succeed requires humility, as it entails consistently putting the needs of your direct reports above your own.
 You will need to adjust and tweak your style, behavior, thinking, and actions to suit the needs of members of your engineering team. at will include being willing